 It is natural to run out of potable water while on a trek.
-However, to identify drinkable water sources is of utmost importance.
+However, identifying drinkable water sources is of utmost importance.
 Consumption of contaminated water should be avoided at all costs

 The below methods must be followed for clean drinking water:

-Boil the Water – For when water purifying equipment such as filters are not ready at hand, the best way to consume free flowing water is after boiling.
+Boil the Water – For when water purifying equipment such as filters is not ready at hand, the best way to consume free-flowing water is after boiling.
 Boiling kills any bacteria or pathogens present in the water hence making it relatively safer for consumption.
 Let the water boil for at least one minute.
 After boiling no additional filtration is required.

-Avoid – Consumption of free flowing river water should be avoided at best.
-There are plenty taps available in small villages which may be used without hesitation.
+Avoid – Consumption of free-flowing river water should be avoided at best.
+There are plenty of taps available in small villages which may be used without hesitation.